Glaucoma

 Glaucoma is a group of diseases associated with elevated intraocular pressures (IOP).
 Over time, characteristic damage to the optic nerve can cause permanent visual loss.[1]

-Glaucoma is the second-leading cause of blindness worldwide after cataracts, but, unlike with cataracts, blindness caused by glaucoma is irreversible and therefore patients should be initiated on treatment as early as possible.
+Glaucoma is the second-leading cause of blindness worldwide after cataracts, but, unlike with cataracts, blindness caused by glaucoma is irreversible, and therefore patients should be initiated on treatment as early as possible.

 Two main subsets exist: open-angle and angle-closure.
 Primary and secondary causes of glaucoma further categorize the disease.
 Open-angle remains the most common form in the United States.
 Globally, it is the most common cause of irreversible blindness.[2]